evabanegacom/Ruby-Capstone/README.md

 step 3 run the testing.spec.rb with the command rspec from you terminal

-step 4 link your file to the rspec or include it in this folder to run the linters
+step 4 the lib folders contain the files for testing the linters, link the files from the folders by putting them in the modules.rb and testing_spec.rb for testing the lints and rspec i.e lib/sample.rb

 step 5 run the modules.rb